nylssoft/MynaPasswordManager/README.md

 * Open website for login
 * Shortcuts for most commands
 * Thumbnails for login websites
-* Secure password storage in memory and in encrypted files
+* Secure password storage in encrypted files
 * Change of master password and key file
 * Available for German and English
-* Cloud upload for websites based on the API server portal (https://github.com/nylssoft/MynaAPIServer)
+* Cloud upload for websites based on (https://github.com/nylssoft/MynaAPIServer)

 ## Screenshots